UCLALibrary/resourcesync-oai-pmh/README.md

    ```bash
    pip3 install -r rs_oaipmh_dest_requirements.txt
    ```
+4. Edit `rs_oaipmh_dest.ini` with the correct values for each key, and edit `rs_oaipmh_dest_logging.ini` to point to the path of the output file to log to.
-4. Setup a TinyDB instance (usually local) according to the [schema](https://github.com/UCLALibrary/resourcesync-oai-pmh/wiki/Table-Schemas#rs_oaipmh_destpy) and a Solr 4.10 index (usually remote).
+5. Setup a TinyDB instance (usually local) according to the [schema](https://github.com/UCLALibrary/resourcesync-oai-pmh/wiki/Table-Schemas#rs_oaipmh_destpy) and a Solr 4.10 index (usually remote).
-5. Create a `cron` job to schedule the script for execution.
+6. Create a `cron` job to schedule the script for execution.

 ## Usage